ADMEDTAGGER: an annotation framework for distillation of expert knowledge for the Polish medical language: ADMEDTAGGER

 \subsection{Metrics}

+In this study, we intentionally did not use offset-based annotation, because our objective was not to evaluate span-level extraction accuracy, but rather to assess whether the teacher LLM could correctly associate a text sequence with its corresponding clinical label.
+In other words, the focus of the study is on label assignment at the sequence level, not on the exact localization of textual spans.
+The evaluation is performed by comparing the predicted label with the ground truth label for the given input text to the BERT model.
+The BERT models are tasked with predicting the label for a given text sequence, not with extracting subtexts with associated labels.
 We decided to evaluate results with the following metics: \textbf{F1 score} - is a harmonic mean of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
 The relative contribution of precision and recall to the F1 score are equal.
-We calculate this metric for each label, and find their unweighted mean. \textbf{AUROC} - Area Under the Receiver Operating Characteristic Curve (ROC AUC) from prediction scores.
-Here we also calculate this metric for each label, and find their unweighted mean. \textbf{Accuracy} - accuracy is simply the fraction of correct classifications with 95\% confidence interval.
+We calculate this metric for each label, and find their unweighted mean. \textbf{AUROC} - Area Under the Receiver Operating Characteristic Curve (ROC AUC). he ROC curve was calculated using prediction scores for each test input.
+The metric was calculated for each label and then reported as an unweighted mean across all labels for a given clinical category. \textbf{Accuracy} - This accuracy refers to the accuracy of the labels predicted by the BERT model.
+We used the predicted labels for the test input texts and the ground truth labels associated with each text.
+It is simply the fraction of correct classifications with 95\% confidence interval. \textbf{Confidence intervals} - confidence intervals were computed from the results of the evaluation on the whole test set without repetition, using the Wilson score interval to compare the predictions of the BERT model with the ground truth labels.